bernardpeh/practical-symfony-3/manuscript/Chapter_5.md

 ## Summary

 In this chapter, we have removed the default / route and updated our test criteria.
 We have also created a few bash scripts to automate the task of running codecept test.
-We will add more to this scripts in the future.
+We will add more to these scripts in the future.

 ## References